applied-sorcery/dnd-init-tracker/README.md

     # Leave running, open a new terminal...
     npx react-native run-android

+## Tips

 Remember to use java 11 when compiling!

     # in arch linux
     sudo archlinux-java set java-11-openjdk

+There is a react native development menu on your android device.

+    # hardware device (if shaking does not work)
+    $ adb shell input keyevent 82

+    # <CTRL-M> in android emulator